Configuring CROSSTOOL

 Add the following

-file:cc_binary( name = "helloworld.js", srcs = ["helloworld.cc"], )
+cc_binarytarget to themain/BUILDfile:cc_binary( name = "helloworld.js", srcs = ["helloworld.cc"], ) -

 Create a

-flag:# Create a new CROSSTOOL file for our toolchain. build:asmjs --crosstool_top=//toolchain:emscripten # Use --cpu as a differentiator. build:asmjs --cpu=asmjs # Specify a "sane" C++ toolchain for the host platform. build:asmjs --host_crosstool_top=@bazel_tools//tools/cpp:toolchain
+.bazelrcfile at the root of the workspace directory with the following contents to enable the use of the--configflag:# Create a new CROSSTOOL file for our toolchain. build:asmjs --crosstool_top=//toolchain:emscripten # Use --cpu as a differentiator. build:asmjs --cpu=asmjs # Specify a "sane" C++ toolchain for the host platform. build:asmjs --host_crosstool_top=@bazel_tools//tools/cpp:toolchain

-In this example, we are using the --cpu
+In this example, we are using the --cpu flag as a differentiator, since

-and Web assembly.
+emscripten can target both asmjs and Web assembly.
 We are not configuring a

 Web assembly toolchain, however.
 Since Bazel uses many internal tools written in